mwielondek/clustergram/README.md

   x                 -  x values
-  clusters          -  array of the shape (n_xvals, n_samples) of cluster IDs to which each sample belongs targets           -  if true labels are known, colors the plot accordingly scoring           -  adds subplots with clustering scores using `sklearn.metrics` scoring_X         -  original feature array of the shape (n_samples, n_features) required for `sklearn.metrics.silhouette_score` optimize_labeling -  for best visual results, optimize cluster labeling as to minimize number of samples changing clusters between each step
+  clusters          -  array of the shape (n_xvals, n_samples) of cluster IDs to which each sample belongs targets           -  if true labels are known, colors the plot accordingly sort              -  sort by targets (if supplied), hence aggregating and making true clusters easier to spot scoring           -  adds subplots with clustering scores using `sklearn.metrics` scoring_X         -  original feature array of the shape (n_samples, n_features) required for `sklearn.metrics.silhouette_score` optimize_labeling -  for best visual results, optimize cluster labeling as to minimize number of samples changing clusters between each step